 - Walk quietly and speak softly, birds can sense your presence

 long before you notice theirs.
 This also allows birders to hear bird songs

 and calls.
 Patience is often rewarded.

-a.
-Consider supporting the protection and conservation of important bird habitat.
+- Consider supporting the protection and conservation of important bird habitats.

 - Do not damage habitat.
 Be environmentally friendly at home and in nature.

 - Stay on roads, trails, and paths where they exist.